Carpk/ShawnKlein/_posts/2016-08-10-java-basics.md

 ### Classes

 A class can be defined as a blueprint that describes the behavior and state that the object of its type support.
-We compiled a small list of notable classes that deserve some reconigtion.
+We compiled a small list of notable classes that deserve some recognition.

 #### Conext